10 Best Cardio Workouts at the Gym for Every Fitness Level

 3. Low-Impact Cardio

-Perfect for people with joint issues or those recovering from injury, low-impact cardio includes workouts on the elliptical, recumbent bike, or walking on an incline.
-It provides cardiovascular benefits without putting stress on the knees or ankles.
+Perfect for people with joint issues or those recovering from injury, Cardio Workouts at the Gym offer low-impact options like the elliptical, recumbent bike, or walking on an incline.
+Pairing this type of training with Ladies’ Chest Exercises provides excellent cardiovascular benefits while toning the upper body, without putting stress on the knees or ankles.

 4. Machine-Based Cardio